vacp2p/rfc/waku/waku.md

 the same state.

 When a node is receiving other Waku messages from a peer before a Status message is received, the node MUST ignore these messages and SHOULD disconnect from that peer.
 Status messages received after the handshake is completed MUST also be ignored.

-The fields `bloom-filter`, `light-node`, `confirmations-enabled` and `rate-limits` are OPTIONAL.
-However if an optional field is specified, all subsequent fields MUST be specified in order to be unambiguous.

-The tuple `[ topic-node-enabled topic-interest ]` is also OPTIONAL.
-If `topics-node-enabled` is set to 1, `topic-interest` setting takes precedence over `bloom-filter`.
-By default, `topic-node-enabled` MUST be 0.

-New Status logic:

-Only version and options list is required.
-All parameters inside option list are specified in an association list and are OPTIONAL.
-Ordering of key-value pairs is not guaranteed.
+The status message MUST contain an association list containing various options.
+All options within this association list are OPTIONAL, ordering of the key-value pairs is not guaranteed and therefore MUST NOT be relied on.

 **Messages**